-The site is underlain by dark brown clays and tan clays.
-The underlying clays are highly plastic with tested liquid limit values varying from 64 to 99 and plasticity index values ranging from 46 to 82.
-The results of Standard Penetration Tests performed within these clays varied from 13 to 20 blows per foot.
+The site is underlain by brown clays, tan clays, and tan clays to tan calcareous clays.
+The underlying clays are highly plastic with tested liquid limit values varying from 60 to 93 and plasticity index values ranging from 42 to 70.
+The results of standard penetration tests performed within these clays varied from 10 to 27 blows per foot.

 The above description is of a generalized nature to highlight the major soil stratification features and soil characteristics.
-The test boring logs should be consulted for specific information at each boring location.
+The Boring Logs should be consulted for specific information at each boring location.

-Soil Stratigraphy may vary across the site.
+Soil stratigraphy may vary between boring locations.
 If deviations from the noted subsurface conditions are encountered during construction, they should be brought to the attention of InTEC.
 We may revise the recommendations after evaluating the significance of the changed conditions.
-If the construction crew encounters, at the time of grade beam excavations or during utility trench excavations, conditions such as abundant gravel, fill material, or sand seams, please contact InTEC.